Academics

 EF International Traveler Support phone number (to enroll by phone or for all outstanding questions that aren’t answered in the parent guide): 1-800-665-5364 (Mon-Fri 9-5)

-Click the drop-down menu below to view course descriptions for the Academic Year 2022-2023
+Click the tabs below to view all Third Semester course offerings for Academic Year 2023-2024

-Please note: ALL EF Tours require a $95 registration via their course link
+Please note: ALL EF Tours require a $95 registration fee via their course link

-Unless otherwise noted in description, course fees are to be paid-in-full at the time of registration.
+Unless otherwise noted in the description, course fees are to be paid-in-full at the time of registration.

-All students are placed on a waiting list to assure that there are enough participants to run the course.
-Students will be notified once Third Semester registrations have been completed
+All students are placed on a waiting list to ensure that there are enough participants to run the course.
+Students will be notified once Third Semester registrations have been completed.

 Student Eligibility: Open to underclassmen only (No Seniors)